coderefinery/git-collaborative/_episodes/02-hooks.md

 ---
 layout: episode
 title: "Hooks"
-teaching: 0
+teaching: 5
 exercises: 0
 questions:
   - "How can we automate tasks depending on events in the Git repository?"
 objectives:
-  - "This is one objective of this episode."
-  - "This is another objective of this episode."
-  - "Yet another objective."
-  - "And not to forget this objective."
-keypoints:
-  - "This is an important key point."
-  - "Another important key point."
-  - "One more key point."
+  - "Learn how to couple scripts to Git repository events."
 ---

-## Hooks
+### Hooks

+Sometimes you would like Git events (commits, pushes, etc.) to trigger scripts which take care of some tasks.

+Hooks are scripts that are executed before/after certain events.

+You can find and edit them here:

 ```shell
 $ ls -l .git/hooks/
 ```

-- Hooks are scripts that are executed before/after certain events
-- They can be used to enforce nearly any kind of policy for your project
+They can be used to enforce nearly any kind of policy for your project.

-- There are client-side and server-side hooks
+There are client-side and server-side hooks.

----

-### Client-side hooks
+#### Client-side hooks

 - `pre-commit`: before commit message editor (example: make sure tests run)
 - `prepare-commit-msg`: before commit message editor (example: modify default messages)